-Lance first brought us to the Darksider’s lair, I washed myself up, the place had apparently running water, then Kaleb gave me a new long-sleeved shirt.
+Lance first brought us to the Darksiders’ lair where I washed myself up, the place had apparently running water, then Kaleb gave me a new long-sleeved shirt.
 I had to ditch the skirt since blood had leaked onto it, but the leggings were still fine.
 He was just a little bigger than me but he liked the same clothes I did so it was a good match, I gave him my phone number and then Lance brought me home.
-I walked through the door, the bogeyman plush bunny still in hand, the ghosts in toe.
+I walked through the door, the bogeyman plush bunny in hand and the ghosts in toe.

 “Good evening Lauren.”
 My mother said, looking tired.
 It was ridiculously late, probably two in the morning, but she’d remained up…

 “Would you like to tell me where you were?”

 Crap.
 I was so busted.
 I didn’t answer out of shame.

 “What is going on Lauren?”
 You’ve been out of yourself for the past week or so.
 You’ve barely talked to me, you’ve retreated away into your own bubble, I’m worried for you.”